-This will be the second cohort of Coaches to be recruited for this prestigious programme, which has been developed in collaboration with the Equestrian Olympic and Paralympic disciplines and is funded by Sport England.
+This programme has been developed in collaboration with the Equestrian Olympic and Paralympic disciplines and is funded by Sport England.
 The aim of the programme is to give coaches within the Youth Pathway more insight into the holistic development, which is broader than just technical skills, to nurture the potential of the developing youth athlete from an early age.
 Coaches will be given insight into the key stages of a child’s cognitive and physical development and how these stages are best managed to promote their well-being alongside their development as an athlete.

 Topics covered will include how to support and develop the young athlete's personal identity and confidence, understanding the impact of environments and appropriate coaching strategies for the key cognitive and physical development stages as well as areas covering each coach’s professional development.

 All programme queries from potential applicants should be directed to Georgie Wheeler: Georgie.Wheeler@bef.co.uk Tel: 02476 698904.